frequency-chain/docs/pages/Networks/RunningCollators.md

 	* "Owned" by the the controller account
 	* Does the actual work of signing blocks
 	* Can be rotated by generating a new key on the node with `author_rotateKey`, then calling `session.setKeys` from the controller account

-## Bond Information
-#### More details regarding bond information will be released soon.

-Collators are required to post a “bond” to register as a Collator candidate.

-**Bond:** A number of FRQCY tokens that can be slashed if the Collator acts in a malicious manner.

-* Bond may be automatically slashed if a block is rejected by Polkadot's Relay Chain
-* Bond amount is set by governance but will evolve into a minimum (Will serve as a ranking factor for running a Collator)
-* Collator operators must control the tokens placed up for bond and does not provide any system for others to stake tokens to a Collator
-* If the same person wants to bond multiple Collators they must put up the same amount of bond for each Collator
 	* If the bond requirement increases, it is multiplied by the number of Collators they run.

 ## Collator Setup